MicrosoftDocs/win32/desktop-src/dxmath/xmmin-template.md

-﻿---
+---
-Description: 'Compares two numeric data type instances, or two instances of an object which supports an overload of &lt;, and returns the smaller one of the two instances.
-The data type of the arguments and the return value is the same.' ms.assetid: '26c57a82-ea4a-4a87-9277-5bb353b5ccd2'
+Description: Compares two numeric data type instances, or two instances of an object which supports an overload of &lt;, and returns the smaller one of the two instances.
+The data type of the arguments and the return value is the same. ms.assetid: 26c57a82-ea4a-4a87-9277-5bb353b5ccd2
 title: XMMin template
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XMMin template